Joh201/capital-quiz/README.md

 ### During the game
 * The user can decide to continue playing or leave the game by choosing  'y' or 'n' respectively.
-* If the user decides to leave before answering all the questions, the user can get a score report.
+* If the user decides to quit the game before answering all the questions, the user can get a score report.

 ![middle of game](assets/images/midgame.PNG)